serialport/node-serialport/README.md

 ##### `baseBinding.write(data)` ⇒ <code>Promise</code>
 Write bytes to the SerialPort.
 Only called when there is no pending write operation.

+The in progress writes must error when the port is closed with an error object that has the property `canceled` equal to `true`.
+Any other error will cause a disconnection.

 **Kind**: instance method of <code>[BaseBinding](#module_serialport--SerialPort..BaseBinding)</code>
 **Returns**: <code>Promise</code> - Resolves after the data is passed to the operating system for writing.